zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `Tool` {#tool}

 A tool in the tool collection.
-This is sent along with the request in order to expose a list of available tools.
-In the response, the model can suggest to call a certain tool (or multiple tools in parallel) in order to retrieve additional data or perform certain actions.
+This is sent along with the request to expose a list of available tools.
+In the response, the model can suggest calling a certain tool (or multiple tools in parallel) to retrieve additional data or perform certain actions.

 | Attribute | Description |
 | --- | --- |